chasebrewsky/DIFuse/README.md

 In order to work around decorators, this library drew inspiration the IOC system present in the original AngularJS framework.
 The IOC component of this framework worked quite well for building medium sized projects with swappable services.
 There were a few downsides to it's implementation though:

 * Once a project got to a certain size, maintaining and refactoring the string identifiers for services became a nightmare.
 When there was a naming conflict and names had to be changed around, it wasn't simply a matter of allowing an IDE to find and refactor the name of a function or method; it was a trial and error effort to make sure that all tests passed and no bugs were introduced after the change.
-* There wasn't much granular control over injecting one off depdendencies for a particular service in a module.
+* There wasn't much granular control over injecting one off dependendencies for a particular service in a module.
 Either you replaced that service for every service in the module or you were out of luck.

 DIFuse aims to use the same general idea of the AngularJS IOC implementation while improving upon it's shortcomings.